Orde Wingate: Commemoration

 In a tribute to Wingate, Churchill called him "one of the most brilliant and courageous figures of the second world war ... a man of genius who might well have become also a man of destiny".

 A memorial to Orde Wingate and the Chindits stands on the north side of the Victoria Embankment, near Ministry of Defence headquarters in London.
 The facade commemorates the Chindits and the four men awarded the Victoria Cross.
 The battalions that took part are listed on the sides, with non-infantry units mentioned by their parent formations.
 The rear of the monument is dedicated to Orde Wingate, and also mentions his contributions to the state of Israel.

-To commemorate Wingate's great assistance to the Zionist cause, Israel's National Centre for Physical Education and Sport, the Wingate Institute (Machon Wingate) was named after him.
+To commemorate Wingate's great assistance to the Zionist cause, Israel's National Centre for Physical Education and Sport, the Wingate Institute (Machon Wingate, מכון וינגייט) was named after him.
 A square in the Talbiya neighbourhood of Jerusalem, Wingate Square (Kikar Wingate), also bears his name, as does the Yemin Orde youth village near Haifa.
 A Jewish football club formed in London in 1946, Wingate Football Club was also named in his honour.

 The General Wingate School, on the western city limit of Addis Ababa, Ethiopia, commemorates Orde Wingate's contribution (along with the Gideon Force and the Ethiopian Patriots) to the liberation of Ethiopia in 1941, following the defeat of the Italian forces in that country.

 A memorial stone in his honour stands in Charlton Cemetery, London, where other members of the Orde Browne family are buried.
 There is a memorial in Charterhouse School Chapel.

 Wingate Golf Club, Harare, Zimbabwe is named after the general and there are photographs of him in the Clubhouse.
-The club was set up to accommodate Jewish and Catholic members since The Royal Harare Golf Club in the past didn't admit either.
+The club was set up to accommodate Jewish and Catholic members since The Royal Harare Golf Club in the past did not admit either.

 The deep-penetration tactics pioneered by the Chindits were adopted by the Indonesian National Army during the Indonesian National Revolution against the Netherlands.
 As conventional defensive tactics failed to make up for the technological advantage held by the Dutch, Indonesian General A.H.
 Nasution ordered Indonesian units to carry out 'Wingate' actions by penetrating into enemy lines and setting up pockets of resistance during the closing stages of the revolution in 1948.